Table of Contents

-Tern have provided me with a 24” folding bike to test out on the Mae Hong Son loop in Thailand.
+Tern has provided me with a 24” folding bike to test out on the Mae Hong Son loop in Thailand.
 The numbers are almost enough to put most people off trying it on a regular bike, let alone a folding bike: 660km, 13000m of climbing and 4000 bends.
 I will be using alternative forms of transport before and after the big ride to test how my stress levels sit through the transit process.
 I will also be assessing how a folding bike changes ones travel experience for better and for worse.
 This is going to be fun!

 The Tern Eclipse P18

-The first thing you notice with the Tern is that the frame and components are of a high quality with an outstanding attention to detail throughout.
+The first thing you notice with the Tern is that the frame and components are of high quality with outstanding attention to detail throughout.
 The shape of the hydroformed aluminium frame is sleek and modern, the welds are smooth and the paint is a bright gloss with a mild pearl through the yellow.
-The frame and handlepost clamps are a focus point given the nature of this bike, and they don’t disappoint either with a lovely shape and finish.
+The frame and handlepost clamps are a focal point given the nature of this bike, and they don’t disappoint either with a lovely shape and finish.
 The Physis handlepost is definitely a standout – it’s forged from a single piece of aluminium and has a brushed look.
 I’m told only a few factories around the world can 3D forge a complicated component like this.

 The seatpost is over 600mm long which suits my outrageously long legs just fine (I actually can’t get the seatpost high enough on the 20” version of this bike, the Verge).
 Biologic saddles and grips are ergonomic and turn out to be particularly comfortable, even without cycling shorts or gloves.
 The Syntace adjustable stem is a beautiful piece of engineering – just undo the two bolts and set it to whatever stack and reach you like.